Kyrie Irving Apologized to LeBron James for Behavior When They Were Teammates

 "What we're facing now is nothing compared to being on that stage, trying to get a gold trophy.
 It's hard now.
 What do you think it's going to be when we get to the Finals?
 We can't be comfortable being a fifth [seed].
 I'm not comfortable with it."

-After having a few days to evaluate the situation, Irving let it be known he handled the situation in the wrong way.
+After taking a few days to reflect, Irving made it clear that he handled the situation the wrong way.

-"I should have kept it in house," Irving admitted on Wednesday, per Stadium's Jeff Goodman.
+"I should have kept it in house," Irving admitted Wednesday, per Stadium's Jeff Goodman.

-Playing alongside James comes with immense pressure, as his teams are expected to make it to the Finals on an annual basis.
+Playing alongside James comes with immense pressure, as his teams are expected to make it to the Finals every year.
 Irving may not have always been on the same page as James when the two were teammates, but now that he is on his own, there appears to be a better understanding.